 Failure to Appear:

-If you fail to appear for your arraignment or trial, a bench warrant will be issued for your arrest.
+If you fail to appear for your arraignment, trial or compliance hearing a bench warrant will be issued for your arrest.

 On your court date, when your case is called, you will have an opportunity to plead guilty or not guilty.
 If you are guilty, you will more than likely have a fine.
 The fine is due on the morning of court.
 If you do not have the money, you will be placed on probation, to pay the fines in full.

 In some incidences, the judge may issue an order that you would have to comply with, such as have a fence put up to ensure animals are restrained or have the property cleaned if there are unsanitary conditions.
 If you have such an order, you will have a 2nd court date given to you in court where your case will be reviewed to see if you are in compliance.